 - Really good fun for children!

 For more Vegan recipes, do check out this quick and easy Maharashtrian breakfast made with flattened rice, Kanda Batata Pohe; an all time favourite – chickpea curry aka Chana Masala; an Authentic and quick Pad Thai made with Tofu; or a simple but spicy and tasty okra dish, Bhindi Masala.
 Do check out the Vegan tag for more!

 If you’ve never eaten tofu before you may be wondering how it tastes.
 The honest truth is that it doesn’t taste of much – but this is a great thing as it allows the tofu to take on the taste of whatever it is added to.
 That’s why the best recipes add tofu to highly spiced dishes, marinate it, or use it as a base for other strong flavours.

 There are really endless ways to use tofu.
-You can use it as a substitute for paneer as in my Paneer Tikka Masala recipe.
+You can use it as a substitute for paneer in recipes like Palak Paneer.
 My personal favourite way to use it is in Indo-Chinese recipes, such as my Chilli Tofu – here, it’s battered in a spicy mix before being fried with copious amounts of ginger, garlic and sweet, spicy and sour sauces.

 For classic Asian flavours, serve tofu with stir-fried noodles or various sauces, such as satay peanut sauce or sweet & sour.
 You can also add tofu to various broths and noodle-soups such as ramen.

 Alternatively, you can use it as a substitute for eggs – this works particularly well with soft tofu which has been pressed for only 30 minutes.
-Check out my Paneer Bhurji recipe for an idea of how you could make a spicy version of scrambled tofu.
-Tofu also works well when blended to make desserts such as mousse and cheesecake, or savoury treats such as quiche.
-Stay tuned for these recipes!
+Savoury ways to utilise tofu as egg replacement includes in quiche, omelette or scrambled eggs.
+Tofu also works well when blended to make desserts such as mousse and cheesecake.
+Your options are endless!